RawFish69/ubuntu-milkv-duos/README.md

 If stock boots: proceed with Ubuntu steps.
 If stock doesn't boot: check SD card, serial console, or try different USB cable.

+## Future Work

+I am working on additional features in the other repository - I plan to sync the following features here when possible, such as:
+*   **WiringX**: GPIO library support.
+*   **ROS2**: Robot Operating System 2 integration.
+*   And more...

 ## Quick Reference